nus-cs3281/website/schedule/index-cs3281.md

 <box type="important">

-As we are now reaching the end of the semester:
+Things to do as we reach the end of the semester:

-* **Wrap up any ongoing PRs** soon.
+**Wrap up any ongoing PRs** soon.
 Only merged work can be counted for grading.

-* **Update your knowledge and progress pages**.
-Those will be used in grading.
+**Create beginner issues** (at least 2 per person) that are suitable for future new contributors.
+These could be small things that gives new contributors can do without needed an in-depth knowledge of the codebase -- so, shouldn't be trivial chores either (e.g., fix a typo in a document).

-Soft deadline: end of week 13; hard deadline: end of reading week
+**Update your progress/knowledge pages** to capture all your work (soft deadline: end of week 13; hard deadline: end of reading week
+)<br>
+   **Give a summary at the top of the progress page**, describing your key contributions.<br>
+   What to include in the summary?
+Imagine an interviewer asked you "what you did in this project?".
+   The summary could be similar in length and coverage (e.g., a small number of bullet points or short paragraphs) to the answer you would give to that question, but can also include hyperlinks to relevant PRs/issues, etc.

 </box>

 <!-- ----------------------------------------------------------------------------------- -->